ZaBy10/Facial-Recognition-Attendence-System/README.md

-#🧑‍🎓 Facial Recognition Attendance System using Python
+#Facial Recognition Attendance System using Python
 A Facial Recognition-based Attendance System that leverages OpenCV, face_recognition, and PyQt5 to automatically mark attendance based on facial recognition.
 The system provides secure, automated attendance logging for students or employees, making the attendance process seamless and accurate.

 🚀 Features